-Leased asset Amortization metho d used Useful life Remaining useful life at December 31, 2020 Office space straight line Lesser of useful life or lease term 1 - 18 years Office equipment straight line Lesser of useful life or lease term 1 - 3 years
+Leased asset Amortization method used Useful life Remaining useful life at December 31, 2021 Office space straight line Lesser of useful life or lease term 1 - 16 years Office equipment straight line Lesser of useful life or lease term 1 year

 If ownership of the leased asset transfers to trivago Group at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
-The right-of-use assets are also subject to impairment.
+The right-ofuse assets are also subject to impairment.